Cinema Canada

 Cinema Canada (1972–1989) is a defunct Canadian film magazine, which served as the trade journal of record for the Canadian film and television sector.
 The magazine had its origins in the Canadian Society of Cinematographers (CSC), which began publishing a bi-monthly newsletter under the name Canadian Cinematography in 1962.
 In 1967, the publication's name was changed to Cinema Canada.
 In 1972, the CSC approached George Csaba Koller and Phillip McPhedran of Toronto to produce a glossier format.
 However, this association lasted only four issues, after which McPhedran resigned for personal reasons.

 Koller continued to edit and publish the magazine, which became independent of the CSC in the fall of 1973.
 It was scrappy, provocative and ashamedly nationalistic.
-In March 1975, a non-profit organization, the Cinema Canada Foundation, was formed, and in September of that year it was transferredto Jean-Pierre Tadros and Connie Tadros, who moved the editorial office to Montreal while maintaining a Toronto office.
+In March 1975, a non-profit organization, the Cinema Canada Foundation, was formed, and in September of that year it was transferred to Jean-Pierre Tadros and Connie Tadros, who moved the editorial office to Montreal while maintaining a Toronto office.
 Jean-Pierre had been the film critic for Le Devoir and editor of Cinema Quebec and had been a contributor to Cinema Canada.
 At first it was published 10 times a years, then it went monthly until its last issue in 1989.
 In all, there were 169 issues published over the span of 18 years.